FIVE MOST SURPRISING FINDS

 Jan, The Washington Post, 2023; Census Bureau; BLS

 Two hundred billion dollars, and nothing changed.
-Meanwhile, the military — which asks for no donations, holds no galas, issues no press releases about its commitment to diversity — continues to produce Black homeowners, Black degree-holders, Black professionals, and Black leaders at rates that no other institution in America can match.
-The difference is structural: the military demands performance and rewards it.
+Meanwhile, the military — which asks for no donations, holds no galas, issues no press releases about its commitment to diversity — continues to produce Black homeowners, Black degree-holders, Black professionals, and Black leaders at rates no other institution in America can match.
+The difference is structural.
+The military demands performance and rewards it.
 The DEI industry demands compliance and rewards optics.

 The Strongest Counterargument — and Why the Data Defeats It